tgvashworth/tgvashworth.github.io/_posts/2020-06-16-book-notes-little-book-of-beyond-budgeting.md

 ---

 Beyond Budgeting (BB) seems to be [agile](agilemanifesto.org) for budgeting.
-If you’re into agility — and not the industrialised bullshit Agile SCRUMban crap — then this will be a bit of a no-brainer.
+If you’re into agility then this will be a bit of a no-brainer.

 The old model — “budgeting” — is annual batch planning process: